Consensys/0x-review/report/2_system_overview.md

 The basic flow for completing an order is:

 * A `maker` signs a message creating an order according to the protocol specification.
 This message specifies the parameters of the order, including the token pair (`makerToken` and `takerToken`) and the corresponding amounts to be traded.
 Optionally, a `taker` address may be specified, which will ensure that only that address can fill the order.
-* This order and signature can then be communicated off chain, by any means.
+* This order and signature can then be communicated off-chain, by any means.
 The expectations is that 'Relayers' will maintain an order book with a list of orders.
 In order to be compensated for their services, Relayers may choose to list only orders which specify their address as a `feeRecipient`, along with a `takerFee` and/or `makerFee`, which must be paid in the 0x protocol token (**ZRX**).
 Fees can only be paid in ZRX and this is a key element in the utility of the ZRX token.
 * _NOTE: Everything up until this point is done off-chain._
 * A `taker` who wishes to fill the order may then submit the parameters of the order and its signature to the `Exchange` contract.
 If both parties have sufficient transferable balances of their respective tokens (and `ZRX`), the `Exchange` will complete the transfer.
 Otherwise the call will error.
 * Several different functions are available, which provide a `taker` with various options for filling one or more maker orders: `fillOrder()`, `fillOrKillOrder()`, `batchFillOrders()`, `batchFillOrKillOrders()`, `fillOrdersUpTo()`.
-It is important to note that the `taker` bears the full gas cost of execution, and risks losing their gas payment if a transaction is an error.
+It is important to note that the `taker` bears the full gas cost of execution, and loses their gas payment if a transaction is an error.
 * `makers` may also cancel previously signed orders by calling `cancelOrder()`, or `batchCancelOrders()`.
 * If an order has an amount either `filled`, or `cancelled`, the amount is recorded in the corresponding `mapping (bytes32 => uint)`.
 This is essential for preventing a maker's order from being filled more than once, or filled after cancellation.